osstekz/vala-code/README.md

 effectively editing, refactoring, running, and debugging vala apps.

 ## Installation
-Vala-Code can be installed using your local pakaging system.
-Step-by-step instructions are located in the [ppa folder](https://github.com/osstekz/vala-code/tree/master/ppa).
-You must have [the VS Code Editor](https://code.visualstudio.com/) in order to run the Vala-Code extension.
+Vala-Code can be installed using your local packaging system, [see instructions](https://github.com/osstekz/vala-code.git/tree/master/ppa).
+    sudo apt install vala-code

 ## Contribute your knowledge and experience:
+This project welcomes contributions and suggestions.
+- Install the package and keep us informed on your progress.
+Let us know how to make it better and promote the Vala language.
-- Submit additions/changes to the [Vala-Code Website](https://github.com/osstekz/vala-code-web) to help others with startup and usage.
+- Submit additions/changes to the [Vala-Code Website](https://github.com/osstekz/vala-code-web).
+This is a big step forward in helping others with their startup and usage experience.

 ## Raising Issues in Vala-Code
 If you've found an issue or have a suggestion for Vala-Code, please do [open an issue](https://github.com/osstekz/vala-code/issues).